 What is Headless SEO and How Does it Affect SEO?

-The increased popularity of headless CMSs has various consequences, one of which is how SEO works with headless architecture.
-Shifting from a typical content solution to a headless architecture has significant SEO effects.
+The increased popularity of headless CMSs has various consequences, one of which is the impact on SEO within headless architecture.
+Shifting from a typical content solution to a headless architecture has a significant impact on SEO.

 Transitioning to a headless CMS can uncover a world of possibilities for your content, but it is not without challenges.